-Agrii SFI SAM3 Overseeding can be drilled into existing pastures where a grower is looking to increase the population of grass, legumes, and herb species within the sward to meet the aims of the scheme.
+The Agrii SFI SAM3 and CSAM3 Overseeding mixtures can be drilled into existing pastures where a grower is looking to increase the population of grass, legumes, and herb species within the sward to meet the aims of the scheme.
 As with all overseeding, any thatch in the base of the existing sward should be removed to allow good seed to soil contact and to also enhance light penetration to the young and emerging seedlings.
 For increased establishment, do not drill deeper than 10mm.